janibashamd/waf_generator/README.md

 3. From page, users can either `copy` or `download` the populated WAF signature data
 4. Next as a optional step, customers can import this bundle in any of the WAF engines and add it to their WAF configuration (Note: this is not covered as part of the project)

+## Deployment Steps
+If users don't want to use publicly available DNS, they can deploy this application locally in below ways:
+1. Build docker image using Dockerfile and create container from it.
+Refer docker build and run docs for more info
+2. In docker enginer user's can run `docker run --name wafgen -d -p 80:8000 registry.gitlab.com/sbmmsra/waf-signature-generator` to run it as container and expose it on 80 port
+3. We can also run this code as k8s service by simply running `kubectl apply -f custom_waf_flask.yml` which will bring up k8s deployment and service (NOTE: you should have access to k8s cluser using kubeconfig and svc is available on port 8000).

 ## Business Value